 Technical and Economic Experts are appointed for a specified time.
-If, when a Technical or Economic Expert participates in the handling of a case or other court matter, circumstances occur which result in the termination of the appointment, that appointment shall nevertheless continue to apply in the ongoing case or court matter.
-Persons who shall serve as Technical or Economic Experts shall be Swedish citizens and must not be minors, in a state of bankruptcy or have an administrator pursuant to Chapter 11, Article 7, of the Children and Parents Code.
+If, when a Technical or Economic Expert participates in the consideration of a case or other court matter, circumstances occur which result in the termination of the appointment, that appointment shall nevertheless continue to apply in the ongoing case or court matter.
+Persons who shall serve as Technical or Economic Experts shall be Swedish citizens and must not be minors, in a state of bankruptcy or have an administrator pursuant to Chapter 11, Article 7, of the Parental Code.

 Article 4.
-A Technical Member shall possess technical or other relevant education and experience of such subject matters that are handled in the Patent and Market Courts.
+A Technical Member shall possess technical or other relevant education and experience of subject matters handled in the Patent and Market Courts.

-An Economic Expert shall have economic or other relevant education and experience of such subject matters that are handled in the Patent and Market Courts.
+An Economic Expert shall have economic or other relevant education and experience of subject matters handled in the Patent and Market Courts.